StemboltEU/solidus_bare_docker/README.md

 ### Create secrets

-Google Container Engine has its own secrets management.
+Google Container Engine has its own secrets management (https://kubernetes.io/docs/concepts/configuration/secret/).
 We'll use the 'kubectl' to create the secrets manually from the command line.
 These commands then store them in the Google Container Engine.

 We need:
 - Secret Key Base to run Rails in production